Algorithmic Data Analytics, Small Data Matters and Correlation versus Causation: Algorithmic hypothesis testing

-\section{Complexity and Frequency}
+\subsection{Complexity and frequency}

-The intuition behind the coding theorem is a beautiful relation between program-size complexity and frequency of production.
+The intuition behind the Coding theorem (~\ref{bdm}) is a beautiful relation between program-size complexity and frequency of production.
 If you wished to produce the digits of a mathematical constant like $\pi$ by throwing digits at random, you would have to produce every digit of its infinite irrational decimal expansion.
-If you placed a monkey on a typewriter (with say 50 keys), the probability of the monkey typing an initial segment of 2400 digits of $\pi$ by chance is $(1/50^{2400})$.
+If you seated a monkey at a typewriter (with, say, 50 keys), the probability of the monkey typing an initial segment of 2400 digits of $\pi$ by chance is $(1/50^{2400})$.

-If, instead, the monkey were placed on a computer, the chances of producing a program generating the digits of $\pi$ are on the order of $1/50^{158}$, because it would take the monkey only 158 characters to produce the first 2400 digits of $\pi$ using, for example, C language.
+If, instead, the monkey is seated at a computer, the chances of its producing a program generating the digits of $\pi$ are on the order of $1/50^{158}$, because it would take the monkey only 158 characters to produce the first 2400 digits of $\pi$ using, for example, C language.